Today we are sharing our review of the Puy du Fou theme park in France’s Vendee region.

 The shows are literally spectacular.
 The sets are huge – with castles and villages and scaffolding and lakes – and many of those elements move, catch fire or otherwise take you by surprise.
 The cast is huge, and there’s an incredible amount of stunt work in every show, along with rousing music and special effects.

 Obviously, the shows are in French – if you’re not a native speaker, you can hire translation headsets by the day, which will provide you with an English version of the action.
 You simply put your headset on, adjust the channel until you find the soundtrack of the show you’re watching, and that’s you set.
 They are very handy but for many of the shows they’re really an optional extra as the action does most of the talking.
+You can pick up the headset at the entrance to each show.

 There are six main shows at Puy du Fou, and we kicked off our two-day visit at The Phantom Birds Dance, which involves a dizzying number of birds of prey flying over your heads – and occasionally landing on the head of an unsuspecting audience member.